Configure Azure SQL DW Table Data Set Mappings

 What properties are required to create a SQL DW table data set mapping?

-The kind property must be set to “SqlDWTable” (this is the expected value for SQL DW table mappings).
+The kind property must be set to SqlDWTable.
+This is the expected value for SQL Data Warehouse table mappings.

-What properties can't be changed after creating the mapping?
+Which properties can't I change after creating the mapping?

 Four properties are immutable: accountName, dataSetMappingName, resourceGroupName, and shareSubscriptionName.
 Changing any of these requires replacing the resource.